BrenoFariasdaSilva/AutoMetric/README.md

 T. Lee, H. Park, and H. Lee, "AutoMetric: Towards Measuring Open-Source Software Quality Metrics Automatically," 2023 IEEE/ACM International Conference on Automation of Software Test (AST), Melbourne, Australia, 2023, pp. 47-55, doi: 10.1109/AST58925.2023.00009.

 ## Output:
- - Extracted metadata is stored in an output JSON file (`output.json`), facilitating easy access and analysis.
+ - Extracted metadata is stored in an output JSON file located in the `output/` directory.
+If multiple repository URLs are provided, the file will be named `repositories_metrics.json`.
+For a single repository, the file will be named using the owner's name followed by a hyphen and the repository name, such as `owner_name-repo_name.json`, facilitating easy access and analysis.
 An example of the output is shown below:

 ```json
 [